EqualExperts/interview-prep/operability/README.md

 ### Please Avoid

-Hint on what may not help you:
+Hints on what may not help you:

 - working with a machine you have just reinstalled after wiping but have had no time to use before the session since you may not have the network configured or your preferred tools installed
 - choosing an esoteric tool/OS that you are interested in exploring but haven't worked with before.
 We won't judge you for going with the boring and familar.
 That's a feature not a bug!